brijeshkuntal/accelerator_final/README.md

 5. after installing all the dependency successfully, start the server using command as : **npm start**
 6. the react application will start locally on localhost:3000

+Note: use below command to build the react application, it will genarate the build folder in the directory.
+      Use this build folder in deploying the application.

+  **npm run build**

 ########################################################################################